Elizabeth Cady Stanton

 A statement FFL uses that can be attributed to Stanton, having appeared in an article written by her in The Revolution in February 1868, regarding “the crimes of Infanticide and Prostitution” is: “For a quarter of a century sober, thinking women have warned this nation of these thick coming dangers, and pointed to the only remedy, the education and enfranchisement of woman… We believe the cause of all these abuses lies in the degradation of woman.”

 It is difficult to read the above statement as pro-life for several reasons.
 First, Stanton lumps in prostitution and abortion together as if they carry the same gravity in terms of morality and sin.
 Second, her idea about the cause and remedy for abortion is thoroughly misguided, as was discussed in the section on Anthony in Part 1.
 Stanton does not call for regulation or criminalization of abortion, but for the education and enfranchisement of women as the answer to the problem of abortion (which we know does not make sense).
-In a related vein, she mistakenly sees the cause of abortion as the degradation of women, which again, is untrue.
-The cause of abortion is man’s selfish and sinful nature.
+In a related vein, she mistakenly views the cause of abortion as the degradation of women, which again, is untrue.

 According to their public statements, early feminists such as Elizabeth Cady Stanton and Susan B. Anthony were not against abortion per se, but against the exploitation of women, of which abortion was merely a symptom or result.
 There is evidence that they did view abortion as a moral transgression—but no evidence that they were concerned with the life of the unborn or that they believed in the sanctity of life from conception to death.